file-format/Products/content/en/pdf/python/pikepdf/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">PDF Splitting & Merging via Python</h2>
 <p>The PDF PikePDF library gives software developers the power to access existing PDF files and split it into multiple PDF files with ease.
 While splitting PDF all we require is that the new PDFs must hold the destination pages.
-The library also makes sure to transfer data associated with each page, so that every page stands on its own.
+The library also makes sure to transfer data associated with each page, so that e page stands on its own.
 The library also included support for merging or concatenating multiple PDF documents into a single one.
 It is also possible to reverse the order of the PDF pages with just a couple of lines of code.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}